 Developers could suggest useful design opportunities they know how to implement and designers could do the same when it comes to coding.
 Neither side should have to understand the discipline to a production level but should understand the processes well enough to make relevant contributions and suggestions.

 In other words, being multi-skilled is great but not at the cost of being mediocre at both design and development.
-Rather focus your skills but have working knowledge of both sides so you can be aware of the constraints and opportunities.
+Rather focus on your skills but have working knowledge of both sides so you can be aware of the constraints and opportunities.

 Each member of a team should have an established role within the agency or company so the responsibility is shared equally.
 After all, working as a team is what humans should strive for.
 The more skill and knowledge shared, the better.